 Case study: Acquisition of a manufacturing plant in Quebec

-Context: A manufacturing company based in Quebec is considering acquiring a factory owned by a competitor.
+Background: A Quebec-based manufacturing company is considering acquiring a factory owned by a competitor.
 The factory is located on an industrial site with a history of heavy chemical use.

 Due Diligence Process: The buyer conducted a preliminary site investigation (Phase I) which revealed potential risks of soil and groundwater contamination.
-Phase II was carried out, including soil and water sampling, confirming the presence of contaminants.
+A Phase II was conducted, including soil and water sampling, confirming the presence of contaminants.

-Result: The results of Phase II allowed the buyer to negotiate a reduction in the purchase price to cover the estimated remediation costs.
-A corrective action plan (Phase III) was developed and implemented, ensuring the site's return to compliance.
+Result: The results of Phase II enabled the buyer to negotiate a reduction in the purchase price to cover the estimated remediation costs.
+A corrective action plan (Phase III) was developed and implemented, ensuring the site was brought back into compliance.

-Background: Two environmental services companies in Canada plan to merge.
-Both companies own several potentially contaminated waste processing sites.
+Background: Two environmental services companies in Canada are planning to merge.
+Both companies own several potentially contaminated waste treatment sites.

-Due diligence process: Comprehensive environmental due diligence was carried out, including regulatory compliance audits and environmental risk assessments for each site.
+Due Diligence Process: A comprehensive environmental due diligence was carried out, including regulatory compliance audits and environmental risk assessments for each site.

-Result: Due diligence identified several sites requiring corrective actions.
-The companies have incorporated cleanup costs into their merger plans and have implemented risk management strategies for the affected sites.
-The merger was concluded successfully, with clear commitments for the rehabilitation of the sites.
+Result: Due diligence identified several sites requiring remediation.
+The companies incorporated remediation costs into their merger plan and implemented risk management strategies for the affected sites.
+The merger was successfully completed, with clear commitments for site remediation.

 Frequently Asked Questions (FAQ)